mikecafarella/KNP/docs/knowledgeclient.md

 __Parameters:__

-- property_id: string
+- property_id: str

     the Wikidata property identifier (e.g., 'P31')

 - isSubject: bool

     indicates whether the column to be extended is the subject in the (subject->property->object) triple.

     (e.g., If the base entity is 'Q33999' (actor) and the property to extend upon is 'P106' (has occupation), isSubject should be True since we want to find who has an occupation as an actor.)

-- name: string
+- name: str

     name of the extended column (use underscore for all spaces).
 The property identifier will be automatically appended in the final result.

     (e.g., If specifying name='population' and property_id='P1082', the column in the dataframe will finally be called 'population_P1082'.)

 - rowVerbose: bool, default False

     indicates whether all the results of the extended column should be displayed.
 If rowVerbose=False, it only returns the results with preferred rank.

 - colVerbose: bool, default False

     indicates whether the qualifiers of the extended column and all the other metadata should be displayed. e.g., If colVerbose=True and property_id='P1082' (population), the time for each population value will be shown as another column, since 'P585' (point in time) is a qualifier associated with 'P1082'.